WICG/webpackage/anti-tracking-threat-model.md

 back to what the publisher's Javascript expects.

 This also still allows AdTech to encode a user ID into the hostname.

+## ORIGIN frame and shared connections

+### The Attack

+Sketch: AdTech gets a certificate that covers both `adtech.example` and `news.example`.
+They associate the user's ID with the HTTP/2 connection, use the ORIGIN frame to convince the client to make a `news.example` request over that connection, and return a `Set-Cookie` header with the user's ID.

+## AdTech subdomain

+### The Attack

+Sketch: AdTech convinces News to point `*.adtech.news.example` to AdTech's servers, perhaps by offering News higher rates on ads.
+AdTech has users click on a link to `userid.adtech.news.example` and returns a `Set-Cookie` header setting a user-id cookie for all of `news.example`, followed by a redirect to the real URL.